Cockney Alphabet

 The Cockney Alphabet is a recital of the English alphabet intended to parody the way the alphabet is taught to small working class children.
-The ostensible humour comes from forming unexpected words and phrases from the names of the various letters of the alphabet, mocking the way people from East London speak.
-Cockney is a name given to the working class of East London by the middle and upper classes.
+The ostensible humour comes from forming unexpected words and phrases from the names of the various letters of the alphabet, mocking the way working class Londoners are supposed to speak.
+Cockney is a name sometimes given to Londoners born within the sound of "Bow Bells" (St Mary-Le-Bow church in Cheapside, City of London).

 Clapham and Dwyer version

 In 1936, the comedy double act Clapham and Dwyer recorded the following version, entitled "A Surrealist Alphabet":